 - when using the WC facilities

 Please keep sufficient distance to strangers.
-If possible, the minimum distance should also be maintained in the lifts.

 If possible, please ventilate the lift during your journey.